chrisbouchard/easyrepr/docs/guide.rst

 Simple Inheritance
 ------------------

-If an ancestor class has an easyrepr :obj:`__repr__` method, the ancestor's attributes will be included first.
+If an ancestor class uses easyrepr, the ancestor's attributes will be included first.

 .. code-block:: pycon
    :caption: Repr with simple inheritance